mattpopovich/DataFrameIOPerformanceTesting/README.md

 # DataFrame I/O Performance Testing
-Testing the speeds and compression of reading and writing DataFrames to files
+Testing the speeds and compression of reading and writing DataFrames to/from disk.